ciciswann/course-notes-assignments/CSE535-MobileComputing/week5-notes.md

 ### Location Registrars
 * Location Registrars are databases containing location information for MHs
 * To get the idea, consider a system with only one LR, a **Home Location Registrar**
-* Location is maintained at a single-cell granularity \
+* Location is maintained at a single-cell granularity <br>
 ![image](https://user-images.githubusercontent.com/17733481/156081169-d61834ae-9e76-4da5-8fb3-63a75f72ceab.png)
 ### Enhancements
 * can add a timestamp and time-to-live (TTL) to registration information